BlogEnglishHow to Write a Persuasive Text: Structure, Techniques & Assessment Tips

 Persuasive Text Structure

 The body paragraphs are where your arguments are elaborated upon, providing evidence or data to convince readers and where counterarguments are discussed.
-This will have a topic sentence to provide an overview of what the paragraph is about.
+Whether you use PEEL, STEEL, PETAL or TEEL structures, your paragraphs will have a topic sentence to provide an overview of what they are about.
+This is followed by your evidence sentences where you unpack your arguments and back them up before providing a closing sentence that reinforces the ideas.

 A strong conclusion is very important for persuasive texts as well.
 It is important that no new ideas are placed into the conclusion, instead, it should sum up what you have said so far and include a call to action if appropriate.
+While conclusions can often seem like a waste of time or a pain to write — they are especially important for persuasive texts as they are the last opportunity you have to convince your reader so make it count!

 RepetitionEmphasises a point and makes a reader pay attention to it.